 For example, when the trade open request is sent by the EA, it will always be reported in the Experts tab.
 The same applies for any other trading action performed by the EA or Scripts.
 Indicators are not allowed to perform trading operations, they cannot open, modify or close the trades, but anything related with MT4 Indicators will also be logged in this tab.

-Obviously any EA, Indicator or Script can be programmed to print out custom messages as well.
+Obviously, any EA, Indicator or Script can be programmed to print out custom messages as well.
 These messages will always appear in the same Experts tab too.
 However, you can clearly see which messages were printed by an EA and which were printed by the MT4 terminal to inform about something related to the EA.

 In the picture above you can see two messages have a “yellow triangle” image on the left while others have a “gray circle” image.
 The ones with the “gray circle” image are printed by the EA.
-In other words EA was programmed to print them in order to give more information to the user about what’s going on or what has happened at that certain moment.
+In other words, EA was programmed to print them in order to give more information to the user about what’s going on or what has happened at that certain moment.
 It’s kind of EA telling you what it is doing.

 Imagine a security guard visiting each floor of the building and filling in some special journal about his activity.
 Floor 1, checked at 10:02 AM.
 Floor 2, checked at 10:04 AM.
-Floor 3, checked at 10:06 AM, etc. Anyone who will read his journal later will know which floors he have checked and at what time.
+Floor 3, checked at 10:06 AM, etc. Anyone who will read his journal later will know which floors he has checked and at what time.

 The “yellow triangle” picture indicates that this message is related to some sort of a trading operation and it was printed by the MT4 client terminal, but it kind of came from the EA as well.
-In other words EA does not have any choice to avoid printing these messages.
+In other words, EA does not have any choice to avoid printing these messages.
 So any time EA performs a successful trading operation (like trade open, close or modification) it will be logged by the MT4 with that “yellow triangle” on the left.

 Imagine additional security guards on each floor filling in their journals as well about that main security guard visiting them.
 Security guard on the 1st floor fills in his journal “Main guard visited 1st floor at 10:02 AM”.
 Then the second guard fills in his journal “Main guard visited 2nd floor at 10:04 AM”.